This island can be accessed by 4WD via Steep Point, as well as by boat and plane.

 Jutting north from the most westerly part of the Australian mainland is Dirk Hartog Island.
-The island is of great significance historically and for a suite of native animals.
+The island is of great significance both historically and for a one of the world’s most important conservation projects happening right now in the national park.

 In 1616 Dirk Hartog left evidence of the first European landing on Australia’s west coast in the form of a pewter plate inscribed with details of his journey.
 This was at Cape Inscription, also the site of an historic lighthouse and associated keepers’ quarters.
 Find out more about Hartog and the explorers that followed in 1697 and 1699 on our maritime history pages.